 Being in a classroom in and of itself where someone tests positive for COVID does not generally mandate quarantine.
 Specific close circumstances between classmates may warrant testing to see if additional persons need to be isolated, but if most class members are vaccinated, this would not lead to quarantine.

 What should a faculty member do if they need to quarantine or be away from an extended period of time to care for a family member?

 Faculty should have plans in place should they need to be away from campus for a short period of time due to a personal illness, caring for a child or family member, or a need to quarantine.
-The Colleges acknowledge the particular strain that is placed on parents and caregivers with children under the age of 12 who still cannot be vaccinated.
 Faculty might consider whether a colleague is available to cover a class, or whether it makes sense to offer a virtual class or two.
-If faculty anticipate being out for more than 10 days, please contact OAFA and the department chair so that all can work together to find a solution.
+If faculty anticipate being out for more than 10 calendar days, please contact OAFA and the department chair so that all can work together to find a solution.